What language is spoken in Malaysia?

 Deepavali – Nov

 The Dragon Boat Festival – Dec

 Christmas – Dec

 Kuala Lumpur, the capital city has many nightlife areas for tourists to enjoy, such as Piramalai street & Bukit Bintang.

-Penang- There are a lot of street side pubs and bars in the beach area.
+Penang- There are a lot of street-side pubs and bars in the beach area.

 Security in Malaysia

 There are good & bad people everywhere in the world.
-But there have been some incidences of bag snatching or asking your passport by fake police.
-Please note that the Police will never ask your passports.
+But there have been some incidences of bag snatching or asking for your passport by fake police.
+Please note that the Police will never ask for your passports.